16 Top-Rated Tourist Attractions in Wyoming

 6. The Buffalo Bill Center of the West, Cody

-The Cody Firearms Museum contains a large collection of firearms from around the world.
+The Cody Firearms Museum has more than 10,000 pieces in its collection spanning 800 years of history.
 Wyoming wildlife and geology are the main themes of the Draper Museum of Natural History, and you can learn about the culture of the prairies' first inhabitants at the Plains Indian Museum through exhibits and a multimedia show.

 In addition to all these historical exhibits and artifacts, the center offers a treat for art lovers.
 At the Whitney Gallery of Western Art, works by Frederic Remington, Charles Russell, and George Catlin continue the Wild West theme.